tanishrajh/campuscore/README.md

 it’s a **real**, fully functional, production-ready portal that solves actual student problems on campus.

 It combines practicality, design, engineering, and real-world usefulness in one polished product.

-If you want this README tailored *even more* for the hackathon theme or want screenshots inserted, just tell me — I’ll format them perfectly.